-In addition, Internal Audit submits a verbal report during the bi-monthly key function meeting, which is attended by the Management Board and all heads of department of FWU Life Austria.
+In addition, Internal Audit submits a verbal report during the bi-monthly key function meeting.

 Internal Audit promptly informs all members of the Management Board in writing if it believes that the continued existence, development or functional ability of the insurance company is at risk or materially impaired.